-- The Church recognises that parents/carers are the primary educators of their children. - How will the school seek to support them in this task? - Parents/carers have the right to withdraw their children from Sex Education excepting those elements which are required by the National Curriculum science orders. - Parents/carers should be made aware of whom to contact to exercise this right. - It is good practice to enter into constructive dialogue with parents who wish to exercise this right. - For more information please see the DfE guidance on Relationships and Sex Education (RSE) and Health Education. - How will the school provide support for parents/carers who withdraw their children to help the children with their learning?
+The Church recognises that parents/carers are the primary educators of their children.

+How will the school seek to support them in this task?

+Parents/carers no longer have the right to withdraw their children from RSE excepting those year groups where the Curriculum for Wales has yet to be rolled out.

+How will the school provide support for parents/carers who withdraw their children to help the children with their learning?